devEdexa/edexa-sdk/docs-md/erc1155/batchBurnToken.md

   };

   const dataToBatchBurn = {
-    tokenId: 'Enter multiple tokenIds into the array to burn.' value(required): 'Enter the amounts of tokens into the array to burn.', chaincode(optional): 'The name of the smart contract or chaincode managing the tokens', channel(optional): 'The name of the channel in the blockchain network'
+    tokenId(required): 'Enter multiple tokenIds into the array to burn.' value(required): 'Enter the amounts of tokens into the array to burn.', chaincode(optional): 'The name of the smart contract or chaincode managing the tokens', channel(optional): 'The name of the channel in the blockchain network'